-While it may not get you instant traffic directly from the article, guest posting can build your authority, which in turn can boost your rankings in Google.
+While it may not get you instant traffic to your blog directly from the article, guest posting can build your authority.
 Guest posting is when you write an article for a blog in your niche.
 They like you doing this as they don’t have to write as many articles, and you can get a link to your site (even though it has to be no-followed).

-Before you start cold pitching bloggers it is important to keep a few things in mind about guest blogging:
+Before you start cold pitching bloggers, it is vital to keep a few things in mind about guest blogging:

 - Read their contact page carefully.
 Sometimes bloggers do not allow or are not accepting guest posts.
 If you ignore this, your email will more than likely end up in the trash (or could even be flagged as spam).

 - Try to get an introduction.
 Many larger sites are cautious about who they allow to guest post (as they should be since there will be links).
 Try to find someone who knows the blogger who can do an introduction.
 You can get a lot further this way and might be more successful in getting your content onto that site.